 Universal Studios Japan

-If you are a Potterhead, then you should definitely include Universal Studios Japan in your itinerary.
+If you are a Potterhead, then you should definitely include Universal Studios Japan in your Japan itinerary.
 The Wizarding World of Harry Potter is inside USJ, so you should spend a whole day here.
 Tickets are from JPY 7,315 (JPY 7,900 with tax) per adult and JPY 5,000 per child ages 4-11 (JPY 5,400 with tax).
 A timed-entry ticket may be necessary for the Wizarding World of Harry Potter during peak season.

 Where to Shop in Japan